 - Durable, single-handle lever twists 90 degrees for quick access to clear, filtered water.

-*For RO systems, the air gap is required by US plumbing codes to prevent brine waste from the RO process from mixing with the filtered water.
+*For RO systems, the air gap is required by many US plumbing codes to prevent brine waste from the RO process from mixing with the filtered water.

 What is the typical application of drinking water filter faucets?